ionStici/frontend/mds/css/css-grid.md

 _Use Mozilla Firefox when working with CSS Grids, as it has the best developer tools to visualize the CSS Grid layouts._

-To set ap a grid, declare the next property to the parent element:
+To set up a grid, declare the next property to the parent element:

 ```CSS
 .grid {